boswellp/MBF/README.md

 Our aim is to have a single app that serves as manay channels as possible.
 The main difficulties arise with Messenger that only allows for a very short message if prompts are added to the message.
 The solution is to have the message and its prompts in separate messages.

-The Bot Framework multiturn QnA Maker sample bot provided the basis for FIDICchatbot.
-The corruent code needs cleaning up as the focus to now has been to set up the necessary feautures.
+The Bot Framework multiturn QnA Maker <a href="https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/javascript_nodejs/70.qnamaker-multiturn-sample">sample bot</a> provided the basis for FIDICchatbot.
+The current code needs cleaning up as the focus up to now has been to set up the necessary feautures.

 The various FIDIC contracts are stored in separate QnAMaker knowledgebases.
-These use the same coding scheme as for FIDICbot's JSON source files .
+These use the same coding scheme as for FIDICbot's JSON source files.
+LUIS messenging and a MongoDB database are available but we prefer to keep all the FIDIC contracts and related information in the knowledgebases so information can be uploaded quickly via Excel spreadsheets.

+We find that with appropriate control of QnAMaker dialog settings, full searching of the FIDIC contracts is available.
+The results of these full searches are separated into standard categories using meta tags that tag FIDIC contract clauses according to standard categories.
+The DnAMaker knowledgebases also allow the index of each contract to be search.

+FIDIChatbot, like FIDICbot, runs on Node on Heroku with files stored on Github.
+FIDICchatbot's BotFramework channels on <a href="https://portal.azure.com">Azure</a> are WebChat, Skype, Messenger, and Telegram.
+LINE is  not useable and WhatsApp via Twilio works in a sandbox.
+The public release of Messenger is pending.

 Updated April 2020